daemondazz/vera-presence-scanner/README.md

    $ sudo systemctl enable bluetooth-scanner.service

+## Upgrading

+To upgrade to the lastest version, just cd into each of the git repositories created above and run a git pull:

+   $ for d in /srv/{ibeacon-scanner,pyvera,scanner}; do cd $d && sudo git pull; done
+   $ sudo service bluetooth-scanner restart

+If you are running this on my Raspberry Pi image you'll need to update the copy in the bind-mount location:

+   $ sudo remountrw
+   $ for d in /ro/srv/{ibeacon-scanner,pyvera,scanner}; do cd $d && sudo git pull; done
+   $ sudo remountro
+   $ sudo service bluetooth-scanner restart

 ## Troubleshooting

 PyVera has been written to crash out if it encounters anything that it doesn't